About

 Acknowledgements

-The TrEnCh project is primarily supported by a National Science Foundation (NSF) Advances in Biological Informatics (ABI) award.
-A Biological Informatics CAREER award also supports the TrEnCh project.
-The TrEnCh project has also been supported by NSF support of UW postdoc Matthew Sasaki.
+The TrEnCh project was primarily supported by a National Science Foundation (NSF) Advances in Biological Informatics CAREER grant (DBI-1349865).
+The TrEnCh project has also benefited from additional NSF support (EF-1065638, DEB-1120062).